psymichaelzhu/q4_projectorganization/README.md

 The main experiment configuration is defined in `experiment/config/experiment.yml`.
 This file specifies which design (such as task modules, layout settings, and stimulus sets) should be used for a given experiment.
 More fine-grained settings are stored in YAML files under `experiment/config/modules/`.

-To launch the experiment locally, open `experiment/launcher/run_experiment.html` in a web browser.
+To launch the experiment locally, first clone the repository, then open `experiment/launcher/run_experiment.html` in a web browser.

 At runtime, the experiment code automatically reads parameters from `experiment/config/experiment.yml` and the corresponding module YAML files in `experiment/config/modules/`.
 Any adjustments to the experiment design should be made in those YAML files rather than hard-coding in the scripts.